 I continue to spent many hours "housekeeping" the site, creating new pages and standardizing font sizes, line spacing, etc, learning as I go along.
 If you find the font size is now too small for elderly eyes, please do not hesitate to let me know, but don't forget, you can usually increase the viewing size by zooming in.
 The main reason for these changes is to reduce the amount of scrolling.
 There are additional Personnel photos that I have scanned from Crosstalk, though due to newsprint quality these are not exactly sparkling!
 Some are better than others.

-There are some recent new contacts at the bottom of the Contacts page.
+There are some recent new contacts at the top of the Contacts page.

 As always, please stay in touch.